borisoft82/products-rest-api/README.md

   ./z-postman-json (folder is in the root of the project)
 ```

 Go to <b>Login user</b> collection and login with email and password you set using command php artisan users:create (Put email and password in the body section.)
-After login process you will get Bearer token in response.
-That token should be set inside <b>Authorization - Bearer Token</b> section for these collections: <b>Store product</b>, <b>Update product</b>, <b>Delete product</b> because only logged in user as admin has an access to those APIs.
+After you're logged in you will get Bearer token in response.
+Copy that token and set inside <b>Authorization - Bearer Token</b> section for these collections: <b>Store product</b>, <b>Update product</b>, <b>Delete product</b> because only logged in user as admin has an access to those APIs.
 You don't need a token for collections <b>Get products</b> and <b>Get product</b>.
 They are public APIs.

-For

 ## Notice